 - A one-minute explanation of the reading sample (see #3) that you have selected to record and why you selected it (not to be something written that you are reading).

-- A one-minute minute reading of a piece of French or Spanish literature of your choosing.
+- A one-minute minute reading of a piece of literature of your choosing - the reading should be in the language of your concentration (French or Spanish).